Powered by Fr. Abraham Mutholath Foundation NFP

 After giving thanks, he broke it

 According to Matthew 26:26 and Mark 14:22, Jesus said a blessing over the bread before he broke it.
-He did that over the unleavened bread to transubstantiate it to his body.
-Breaking the bread was symbolic of the sufferings the Israelites underwent in the past.
+He did that over the unleavened bread to transubstantiate it into his body.
+Breaking the bread was symbolic of the endurance of suffering the Israelites underwent in the past.
 When Jesus instituted the Holy Eucharist, it became representative of his passion and death.
 Jesus broke the bread and passed the pieces to his apostles.

-By these words, Jesus gave the authority to his apostles to continue his Eucharistic meal in the church until his second coming.
+By these words, Jesus gave the authority to his apostles to officiate at his Eucharistic meal in the Church until his Second Coming.
 Thus, he established priesthood and assured the spiritual nourishment of his followers with his body and blood.
 That will also become a memorial of his sacrifice with his spiritual presence among the faithful.
 So, the Christian Passover is no longer a remembrance of deliverance from Egypt but the liberation of us from the bondage of Satan by Jesus.
 Just celebrating the Holy Eucharist is not enough.
-Like Jesus, who continued his sacrifice and shedding of blood on the cross, we should continue the sacrifice in the daily lives as our humble service for the family and others entrusted to our care.
+Like Jesus, who continued his sacrifice and shedding of blood on the cross, we should continue the same in our daily lives as our humble service for the family and others entrusted to our care.

 (20) And he did the same with the cup after the meal, saying, “This cup is the new covenant in my blood which is poured out for you.”